Rallying-Loeb eats into Al Attiyah's lead with Dakar second stage win

 Britain's Sam Sunderland took over the lead in the motorcycle category from Australian GasGas team mate Daniel Sanders, who lost his way and finished 23rd in the stage to drop to third overall.

 "We missed a way point because we went one valley too far to the left.
 We spent a fair bit of time there trying to find it.
-I lost about 20 minutes, so it was pretty crazy," said the Australian.
+I lost about 20 minutes, so it was pretty crazy," said Sanders.

 Former MotoGP rider Danilo Petrucci requested an airlift after his debut Dakar ended with his KTM suffering mechanical problems he could not fix.

-Loeb's stage win was his 15th in the annual endurance event and first since 2019 as well as a first for Prodrive, the British motorsport company that runs the Bahrain Raid Xtreme team.
+Loeb's stage win was his 15th in the endurance event and first since 2019 as well as a first for Prodrive, who run the Bahrain Raid Xtreme team.

-Argentina's Lucio Alvarez was a distant third overall, 40 minutes off the lead, in a Toyota.
+"It wasn’t easy because the tracks of the bikes were a little bit difficult for us, but it looks like we are in a good way," said Al Attiyah.

+"I think it will be us two until the end fighting, but there’s still a long way."

-The Frenchman collected a 16-hour penalty as a result of that incident, blamed on a rock stuck between the chassis and a wheel, and said his main focus now was to help his team mates and give Audi more data about the RS Q e-tron car.
+The Frenchman blamed the incident on a rock stuck between the chassis and a wheel and said his main focus now was to gather data and help his team mates.

+"Now, we are going to try to win some specials and put the car to the test, to prepare for next year in reality," said Peterhansel.

 The Dakar, now in its 44th edition, is the first major motorsport event of the year and one of the most dangerous and gruelling.

-The rally started in 1978 as a race from Paris to the Senegalese capital, Dakar, but moved from Africa to South America for safety reasons in 2009.
+It started in 1978 as a race from Paris to the Senegalese capital but moved from Africa to South America for safety reasons in 2009.
 It is now held entirely in Saudi Arabia.

 (Reporting by Alan Baldwin in London, editing by Pritha Sarkar)